Panda CSS vs Tailwind: Build-Time vs Runtime (2026)

 Choose Panda CSS when:

-- You want TypeScript-typed styling with autocomplete
+- TypeScript-typed styling with autocomplete is important to your team

 Choose Tailwind CSS when:

-- Team is already productive with Tailwind
+- Your team is already productive with Tailwind — the productivity cost of switching isn't worth it

 See the live comparison